 Comcast of Massachusetts I, Inc. v.
 Commissioner of Revenue, Appellate Tax Board.
 The two petitions filed by this taxpayer relate to ten others filed by related entities.
+All twelve appeals have been consolidated.
 In its first petition, the taxpayer is appealing the Commissioner's refusal to refund corporate excise tax for the years 2003-2008 on the basis that the correct apportionment methodology is cost of performance instead of market-based sourcing.
 In its second petition, the taxpayer is appealing the Commissioner's refusal to abate additionally assessed corporate excise tax for the years 2002-2008.
 This petition raises several issues: (1) apportionment; (2) bonus depreciation; (3) capital loss deduction; (4) charitable loss deductions; (5) combined return group; (6) exclusion of dividends; (7) addback; (8) loss carryforward deduction; (9) nexus; and (10) non-income measure.
 Together the claims total around \$84 million.
 The Commissioner filed her answers on May 2, 2014 and issued discovery in all 12 dockets.
 The parties are currently in the midst of completing written discovery.
-In addition, the Board allowed the Commissioner's requests for Rule 30(b)(6) depositions, which the Commissioner intends to conduct during the summer of 2015.
+In addition, the Board allowed the

+Commissioner's requests for Rule 30(b)(6) depositions, which the Commissioner intends to conduct during the summer of 2015.
 The parties have agreed to a discovery deadline of September 11, 2015.
+On May 26, 2015, however, the Commissioner filed motions for summary judgment in the appeals of Comcast of Milton, Comcast of Needham, Comcast of Brockton, and Comcast of Southern New England.
+Those motions are scheduled to be heard on June 15, 2015.
 In various amended pleadings, the taxpayer has conceded a number of issues relating to bonus depreciation, capital loss deduction, charitable loss deductions, and conceded in part, the issues of exclusion of dividends and add back.
-The trial is scheduled to commence on October 13, 2015.
+The trial on remaining issues is scheduled to commence on October 13, 2015.